Adult Residential Care Provider (ARCP)

 - ARCP Licensing Application form

-- Letter of Intent (include the level you plan to license; facility name; facility address and if new construction, the construction completion date)
+- Letter of Intent (include the level you plan to license; facility name; facility address, and if new construction, the construction completion date)

-- Form HSS-1513L (Disclosure of Ownership) (click link to open form)
+- Form HSS-1513L (Disclosure of Ownership)

-- Copy of Health Care Licensing Plan Review Approval Letter
+- Copy of Healthcare Licensing Plan Review Approval Letter

-- Copy of approved floor plan diagram with green stamp approval from the office of state fire marshal
+- Copy of approved floor plan diagram with green stamp approval from the Office of State Fire Marshal

 - Approved criminal background check agencies.
 Proof of financial viability to include: a.
 A letter of credit issued from a federally insured, licensed lending institution in the amount of at least $100,000 or the cost of three months operation, whichever is less; or b. a notarized affidavit of verification of sufficient assets equal to $100,000 or the cost of three months operation, whichever is less;